SchmidtDSE/api_dock/README.md

 # API Box

-API Box is a flexible API gateway that allows you to proxy requests to multiple remote APIs and databases through a single endpoint.
+API Box is a flexible API gateway that allows you to proxy requests to multiple remote APIs and Databases through a single endpoint.
 The proxy can easily be launched as a FastAPI or Flask app, or integrated into any exisiting python based API.

 ## Features